mh-mubashir/VentureForce/README.md

 - **Legal Agent**: For legal documentation, compliance, and risk assessment
 - **Technical Team**: For developing and deploying full stack applications
-- **UI/UX Agent**: For designing user-friendly interfaces based on requirements
-- **Financial Team**: For budget planning, forecasting, and financial strategies
 - **Project Manager Agent**: For coordinating all agents and ensuring effective collaboration

 ## Usage